Does Your Lawn Need “Winterizer Weed & Feed?” or Not?

 I bet you’re wondering, "How can that be?
 It’s supposed to 'winterize' and protect my lawn during winter."

-Yes . . . and no. Lawn winterizers have high amounts of nitrogen and are created for fall and winter applications to cool season grasses, so if you have a Tall Fescue lawn, they’re safe enough to use as long as you don’t plan to overseed your Tall Fescue (the "weed" part of "weed and feed" will also prohibit grass seed germination).
+Yes . . . and no. Lawn winterizers have high amounts of nitrogen and are created for fall and winter applications to cool season grasses, so if you have a Tall Fescue lawn, they’re safe enough to use as long as you don’t plan to overseed your Tall Fescue (the "weed" part of "weed and feed" also prohibits grass seed germination).

 Reasons to Avoid Winterizers